R.02 Early release for seriously ill prisoner

 - have a ASR score of 5 or more for violent or sexual offences

 - are a youth (under 20 years of age) with a RoC / RoI of 0.5 (or higher) with violent or sexual convictions, or

 - The High Risk Response Team will identify any risks to community safety which must be included in their assessment which is to be attached to the prison director’s report.

-- A request will then be sent to the Manager of the Community Corrections Site nearest to the proposed residence for a probation officer to carry out a suitability assessment of the address.
+- A request will then be sent to the Manager of the Community Corrections Site nearest to the proposed residence using the Compassionate Release Template Community Corrections form for a probation officer to carry out a suitability assessment of the address.
+The prison director will complete Part A of the Compassionate Release Template Community Corrections form prior to sending to the Service Centre Manager.
 Community Probation will undertake an assessment of the suitability of the address as per the guidance for assessing parole address suitability in the supported decision framework.

-- This process would include the normal information check with Child Youth and Family as part of the proposed living arrangements check (residential / sponsor check) and will provide the prison director with information regarding any identified risks.
+- This process would include the normal information check with Oranga Tamariki - Ministry for Children as part of the proposed living arrangements check (residential / sponsor check) and will provide the prison director with information regarding any identified risks.
 The Community Probation assessment, including any recommended release conditions will be attached to the prison director’s report.